rrrene/inch/README.md

     Only considering priority objects: ↑ ↗ →  (use `--help` for options).

-The grades (A, B, C) show how good the present documentation seems.
-The grade `U` is assigned to all undocumented objects.
-The arrows (↑ ↗ → ↘ ↓) hint at the importance of the object being documented.

 ### inch show

-Inch can show you details about what can be approved in a specific object.
+Shows you details about what can be approved in a specific object.

     $ inch show Inch::SourceParser#find_object